jsaussereau/Odatix/docs/source/installation/install_from_sources.rst

    .. code-block:: powershell

       # Create a virtual environment
-      python3 -m venv odatix_venv # You only need to do it once
+      python -m venv odatix_venv # You only need to do it once

 To activate the virtual environment, run: